awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 + Each name/value pair is separated from another by a comma \(,\)\.
 + Multiple queues are separated by a comma \(,\) between the end of one queue's curly brace \(\}\) and the beginning of the next queue's curly brace \(\{\)\.

-#### Rules for Configuring WLM by Using the AWS CLI in Windows PowerShell on Microsoft Windows Operating Systems<a name="wlm-cli-windows-powershell"></a>
+#### Rules for configuring WLM by using the AWS CLI in Windows PowerShell on Microsoft Windows operating systems<a name="wlm-cli-windows-powershell"></a>

 Follow these rules to run an AWS CLI command with parameters on one line:
 + The entire JSON structure must be enclosed in single quotation marks \('\) and brackets \(\[ \]\)\.